• Skip to main content

 Pruning:This plant can easily get out of hand once it has been growing for over 3 years or so and will need cutting back.
 The ideal method is to cut as many stems as needed away (these can be replanted) at the nodes during spring.

-Potential Problems
+Common Problems

 It’s quite easy for a cheese plant to start looking very untidy once it matures in size and age.
 Here are some potential problems and their possible causes, so you can apply a solution to the problem.

-• Leaves yellowing: If your plant has quite a few leaves yellowing and they’re wilting, you may be over-watering it.
+• Leaves yellowing: If your plant has quite a few yellow leaves and they’re wilting, you may be over-watering it.
 If you know the plant has not been over-watered, it could mean the plant soil needs fertilizer.

 • Leaf tips and edges turning brown: Low humidity and dry air is the most common fault here, although a pot-bound plant can have the same effect on a plant.